Jesus: Teachings and miracles

-In the gospel accounts, Jesus devotes a large portion of his ministry by performing miracles, especially healings.
+In the gospel accounts, Jesus devotes a large portion of his ministry to performing miracles, especially healings.
 The miracles can be classified into two main categories: healing miracles and nature miracles.
 The healing miracles include cures for physical ailments, exorcisms, and resurrections of the dead.
-The nature miracles show Jesus' power over nature, and include turning water into wine, walking on water, and calming a storm, among others.
+The nature miracles show Jesus's power over nature, and include turning water into wine, walking on water, and calming a storm, among others.
 Jesus states that his miracles are from a divine source.
-When his opponents suddenly accuse him of performing exorcisms by the power of Beelzebul, the prince of demons, Jesus counters that he performs them by the "Spirit of God" (Matthew 12:28) or "finger of God", arguing that all logic suggests that Satan would not let his demons assist the Children of God because it would divide Satan's house and bring his kingdom to desolation; furthermore, he asks his opponents that if he exorcises by Beel'zebub, "by whom do your sons cast them out?"
+When his opponents accuse him of performing exorcisms by the power of Beelzebub, the prince of demons, Jesus counters that he performs them by the "Spirit of God" (Matthew 12:28) or "finger of God", arguing that all logic suggests that Satan would not let his demons assist the Children of God because it would divide Satan's house and bring his kingdom to desolation; he also asks his opponents that if he exorcises by Beelzebub, "by whom do your sons cast them out?".
 In Matthew 12:31–32, he goes on to say that while all manner of sin, "even insults against God" or "insults against the son of man", shall be forgiven, whoever insults goodness (or "The Holy Spirit") shall never be forgiven; they carry the guilt of their sin forever.

-In John, Jesus' miracles are described as "signs", performed to prove his mission and divinity.
+In John, Jesus's miracles are described as "signs", performed to prove his mission and divinity.
 In the Synoptics, when asked by some teachers of the Law and some Pharisees to give miraculous signs to prove his authority, Jesus refuses, saying that no sign shall come to corrupt and evil people except the sign of the prophet Jonah.
-Also, in the Synoptic Gospels, the crowds regularly respond to Jesus' miracles with awe and press on him to heal their sick.
+Also, in the Synoptic Gospels, the crowds regularly respond to Jesus's miracles with awe and press on him to heal their sick.
 In John's Gospel, Jesus is presented as unpressured by the crowds, who often respond to his miracles with trust and faith.
 One characteristic shared among all miracles of Jesus in the gospel accounts is that he performed them freely and never requested or accepted any form of payment.
 The gospel episodes that include descriptions of the miracles of Jesus also often include teachings, and the miracles themselves involve an element of teaching.
 Many of the miracles teach the importance of faith.
 In the cleansing of ten lepers and the raising of Jairus's daughter, for instance, the beneficiaries are told that their healing was due to their faith.